-Are you ready to be amazed?
-This recipe could not be easier.
+This recipe truly could not be easier.
 All you need to do is add all ingredients aside from the chia jam into a bowl, jar, or container.

 Cover and let sit overnight in the fridge or for at least 1 hour to thicken.

 Once the oats have thickened, give them a stir to make sure no ingredients settled at the bottom.
 If they are too thick for your liking, feel free to add in some extra milk to thin it out.

 Either stir in the chia jam or layer it in a large and top with additional blueberries and enjoy!

 Do you eat them cold?